 As a result, the student may choose from many different majors, supplementing the major with electives and general education options that stress writing and oral communication skills, logical and critical thinking, close reading of difficult material, and deeper understanding of society and culture.
-Pre-law students are strongly encouraged to take PSC 260 Introduction to Law, and to join in the activities of the pre-law club.
+Pre-law students are strongly encouraged to take PSC 260 Introduction to Law, and to join in activities with other pre-law students.